abnazhor/harbour/README.md

     }
 ```

 Most of those properties are just for additional information, as long as you have a valid URL you can leave the rest as empty fields.
-However, when it comes to maintenance having those three additional fields improves a lot upgrading those mods.
+However, when it comes to maintenance having those three additional fields improves a lot when upgrading.

 In case of not requiring any mods, just leave an empty array and you are good to go.